jamiemccarthy/unreliable/README.md

 ## Requirements

 `unreliable` is tested to support Ruby 2.6 through 3.2, and Rails 5.0 through 7.1.
-(All supported releases, plus several older ones.)

 `unreliable` depends only on ActiveRecord and Railties.
 If you have a non-Rails app that uses ActiveRecord, you can still use it.